 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

-A combination of Dijon mustard and herb mayo was used here.
+A combination of Dijon mustard and herb mayo is used for this veggie sandwich.

-Just blitz up some mayo with fresh herbs, a little lemon juice and a pinch of salt and pepper.
+Just blend up some mayo with fresh herbs, a little lemon juice, and a pinch of salt and pepper.

-I used a mini food processor, but if you don’t have one of those simply chop your herbs finely and whisk with mayo and other ingredients.
+I like to use a mini food processor, but if you don’t have one of those simply chop your herbs finely and whisk with mayo and other ingredients.
 Nothing to it.

 Use a mixture of herbs or just one variety.

-Tip: Just make sure your herbs are spun dry of any excess moisture so they don’t water down the mayo.
+Tip: Just make sure your herbs are patted dry of any excess moisture so they don’t water down the mayo.

 And, if you rather use mayo as is, go for it!

 Don’t have fresh herbs on hand, but want something besides basic mayo?
-Mix your mayo with a little hot sauce (like sriracha) to taste.
+Mix your mayo with a little hot sauce to taste.